Zach-Clare/birp_cpp/README.md

 This area describes (without code) the maths behind how this program works.
 There's a bit of trigonometry, but nothing too intense.
 With that all said, I'm a programmer - not a mathemetician.
 If you see a failing in this method please get in touch and discuss it with me.
 However, this method does produce demonstratably good results and I'm confident this is correct.

 ### Generating rays in camera-space
-Okay, how does this work?
+Okay, how does this part work in a nutshell?
 The main idea revolves around an image plane placed 1 unit away from the camera.
 The program is given an FOV from which it can calculate how tall (y) and wide (x) this image plane is.
 It is also provided with an image dimension in pixels.
 The centre pixel (if it exists, which it won't if there are an even number of pixels) will be pixel 0, 0.
 The x value increases to the right, and the y value increases upwards.
 So, the top left pixel has the coordinate -1, 1, as it is left (-1) and up (1).
 The top right is 1, 1 because it is positive in both directions.
 The bottom left is -1, -1 and finally the bottom right is 1, -1.
 Remember that this plane is physically placed 1 unit away from the camera in 3d space.
 By convention, the plane is located 1 unit along the -z (negative z) axis.
 It is possible to place it 1 unit away in the positive z, or the negative x, or anywhere for that matter.
 You just have to account for it elsewhere.
 In this program, like many many others, we will be placing it -1z away.

 ![grids](https://github.com/user-attachments/assets/91d3db49-aefc-464e-92c9-b8842fcc14f9)

-Each pixel needs a vector (called a ray in computer graphics) that originates from the camera and goes through the centre of that specific pixel on the image plane.
+To explain more clearly, each pixel needs a vector (called a ray in computer graphics) that originates from the camera and goes through the centre of that specific pixel on the image plane.
 This means that we will be generating H x W amount of rays.
-To generate this vector, we need to know the origin of the camera and the location of that pixel in space.
-We are defining a local space where the camera is the origin, so the camera is 0, 0, 0.
-We can get the x, y coordinates of the pixel by first normalising the pixel number into [0, 1] space.
+To find out where on the -1 to +1 scale our pixel is, we need to do a few things.
+We first need to know the origin of the camera - we are defining a local space where the camera is the origin, so the camera is 0, 0, 0.
+We can get the x, y coordinates of the pixel by first normalising the pixel number (as in, pixel number 1, number 2, etc. until we finish that row) into [0, 1] space.
 To do this, we add 0.5 to the pixel index (ensuring we're calculating the position of the centre of the pixel, not where the pixel begins), and divide it by our total number of pixels along that dimension.
 So for the fourth pixel along our top row in an image that's 144 pixels wide (remembering that arrays start at zero), we do (3 + 0.5) / 144 = 0.024305 which is our x value.
 Since the pixel is in the top row (which is our final row if this coordinate system begins in the bottom left), we can do (143 + 0.5) / 144 = 0.996527.
 To convert this into our [-1, -1] space, we can simply double it and minus 1.
-That puts those coordinates at -0.951388 and 0.993055 respectively.
+That puts those coordinates at x-0.951388 and y0.993055.

 We could use this to get our pixel ray, but we need to account for the FOV first.
 Notice that the FOV is the angle between the each side of the image (usually referring to the right and left, but since our image here is square, it refers to the angle between each side of the image and it's opposite side).
 Notice, too, that half of that FOV angle will take us from the middle to one of the sides.
 We've touched already about how the centre pixel's coordinates will be 0, 0, -1.
-I hope you can see how the distance covered by that vector is simply 1 unit.
+One can see how the distance covered by the vector describing the camera origin to the centre pixel is simply 1 unit.
 The plane is at a right angle to this centre vector and goes upwards (and downwards) 1 unit.
-We can construct an ad-hoc right-angle triangle with the line between the camera and the plane acting as our adjacent side and the top holf of the image plane acting as our opposite side.
+We can construct an ad-hoc right-angle triangle with the line between the camera and the plane acting as our adjacent side and the top half of the image plane acting as our opposite side.
+There's a great diagram linked just below.
 Here, the pixel ray will act as the hypotenuse.
 Thankfully, because our opposite and adjacent sides are 1 unit, it's as simple as multiplying the coordinate value with _tan(FOV / 2)_.

-Once each coordinate (apart from the z coordinate) is multiplied by this factor,we're left with a 3D vector.
+Once each coordinate (apart from the z coordinate) is multiplied by this factor, we're left with a 3D vector.
 That vector, originating from the origin point of our camera (which is not the same origin as our pixel grid, which would be the earth), describes the line of sight for each pixel of our grid.
 That's great, but leads us onto our next problem...

 Just as a quick note before we move on, if any of this didn't make sense, or you'd like a more in-depth explaintion, I found [ScratchPixel's explaination for camera ray generation](https://www.scratchapixel.com/lessons/3d-basic-rendering/ray-tracing-generating-camera-rays/generating-camera-rays.html) really useful.
 The diagrams especially are very useful for understanding this concept.